 Are you throwing 'darts in the dark'?

-If you cannot see where you are heading you might go wildly off course, or you might even throw the odd dart in the wrong direction and hurt someone.
+If you cannot see where you are heading, you might go wildly off course - or you might even throw the odd dart in the wrong direction and hurt someone.

 "I look to the future because that's where I am going to spend the rest of my life." - George Burns

-Is it important to have goals?
-Quite a few people shy away from goals or targets for a variety of reasons:
+Some people shy away from goals or targets for a variety of reasons:

-- Fear of failure, if they say they’ll achieve X, how will they look if they don't?
+- Fear of failure.
+If they say they’ll achieve X, how will they look if they don't?

-- Fear of success, how will you handle it if everything goes well, will others still treat you the same?
+- Fear of success.
+How will you handle it if everything goes well, will others still treat you the same?

 - Not wanting to be tied down to one particular path.